 (b) in respect of any civil or criminal liability that attaches to the licensee under this Act.

-[Section 35 inserted by No. 12 of 1998 s.
+[Section 35 inserted: No. 12 of 1998 s.
 22.]

 35A.
 Trustees for unincorporated bodies

 (1) If a licence is granted to an unincorporated body of persons who are not joint holders of the licence, then the body must appoint a natural person as a trustee to hold the licence on its behalf.